 Documented volunteer/observational experience totaling a minimum of 10 hours in each of an out-patient and an in-patient physical therapy setting (minimum 20 hours total) completed prior to application deadline.

-Complete the Nursing TEAS (version 5.0 with Adjusted Individual Score (AITS) of 60% or higher or version ATI TEAS (beginning 8/2016) with score equivalent to AITS of 60% or higher.)
+Complete the ATI TEAS with score equivalent to AITS of 60% or higher.)
 Test scores will be valid for the three (3) years prior to the application deadline.
 For testing schedules, registration information, and study manual information go to www.atitesting.com.
 Applicants that have not taken the exam at a CT Community College must arrange to have their scores sent to NVCC.

 All applicants should attend a PTA Program Information Session.
 Students are highly recommended to observe a laboratory class.
 Please refer to the website for additional information.